malwinarzepka/malwinarzepka.github.io/content/teaching/Research methods/index.md

   #caption: 'Embed rich media such as videos and LaTeX math'
 ---
 ## Course structure:
-The course is designed to provide students with a foundation in quantitative research methods, focusing on data collection, analysis, and interpretation.
-Students work in groups to complete two projects: one focusing on the analysis of financial or firm-level data, and the other on designing surveys and analyzing their outcomes.
-These projects are designed to expose students to diverse analytical techniques and provide opportunities to practice data preparation, statistical modeling, and interpretation.
-The results of each project are presented to the class, allowing students to practice communicating their findings effectively and receive constructive feedback.
+The course aims to give students a solid foundation in quantitative research methodologies, with a focus on data collection, analysis, and interpretation.
+Students work in groups to complete two projects: one evaluating financial or firm-level data, and the other developing surveys and analyzing the results.
+These projects are intended to introduce students to a variety of analytical tools and allow them to practice data preparation, statistical modeling, and interpretation.
+Each project's results are presented to the class, giving students the opportunity to practice effectively articulating their findings and receiving constructive feedback.

 ---
 ## Key objectives of the course include: